atmguille/SecureBox-Client/readme.md

 # SecureBox Client

+## Project description
+This project has been developed as part of the subject Communication Networks II, along with [Daniel Gallo Fernández](https://github.com/daniel-gallo).

+The main purpose of the project was to develop a client that was able to interact with other clients via a server, so people could exchange files securely.
+To do that, apart from developing the necessary code to talk with the server via an API, an hybrid cipher was implemented.
+This cipher uses RSA for the asymmetric part and AES256 in CBC mode as the symmetric cipher.

 ## Installation
 Using a virtual environment is highly recommended.
 To do so:
 - Install `virtualenv` if you do not have it already by running: